Long, long ago, we had a lot of beautiful days in Ashikaga City, Tochigi, Japan.

 "It's probably a shrike.
 Shrikes can make loud cries, and they are also very good at imitating other birds," said my brother.

-The Aoyama Clinic was located in Tomoe-cho, next to Yukinawa-cho, beyond the main street.
-When I went there, I often had a fever from a cold, making it tiring to walk around.
-I was accompanied by my mother.
+Beyond the main street, the Aoyama Clinic is located.
+I have to go there when I have a fever from a cold, making it hard to walk around.
+I'm always accompanied by my mother.

-On cold winter days, the room was warmed by the charcoal heat from the brazier, but there was no other heating system.
-In the summer, there was only a fan without any air conditioner.
+On cold winter days, the room is warmed by the charcoal heat from the brazier.
+They don't have any other heating system.
+In summer, there's only a fan.
+No air conditioner was set up.

-When it is my turn, the nurse comes to call my name.
+The nurse comes to call my name when it is my turn.
 From the corridor facing the well-kept Japanese-style garden with a pond, my mother and I enter the examination room on the left through the sliding glass door and is greeted by Dr. Aoyama, sitting at a large desk, his wife, and the nurse.

 "What's wrong with you today?"
 The doctor asks.